-Does My Pet Need to be Vaccinated Right Away?
+Why Cats and Dogs Need to be Vaccinated Right Away

 Generally, cats and dogs should start their vaccinations by 8 weeks old.
 This is because young puppies and kittens have weaker immune systems and are poorly-equipped to fight disease.
 Nonetheless, choosing when to vaccinate depends on your pet's current health; fever or some other illness may require postponing their vaccinations.
 Additionally, your veterinarian will give you the necessary information to help you decide which vaccines are best suited to your pet's lifestyle.
 Your pet's risk of exposure to diseases such as Bordetella or Lyme will determine whether or not they need those vaccinations.

-For more information about pet vaccinations we offer and how they protect pets, please call (847) 270-0880.
+For more information about cat and dog vaccinations we offer and how they protect pets, please call (847) 270-0880.
 We look forward to answering your questions and clearing up any confusion you may have about your pet's needs!